Aug. 31, 2017 / Updated by Bessie Shaw to Windows 10

 3. Perform a restart to make the driver changes take effect.
 (Note: It is better to backup important drivers before any driver changes.)

 Now go to the Display Settings again to see if you can change screen resolution and facilitate the clarity of images.
-If you still can’t adjust screen resolution in Windows 10, just reach for the comment section below and tell us.
+If you still can’t adjust screen resolution in Windows 10, just reach for the comment section below or click the LEFT MENU on this page for more help.
 Or go to Windows 10 Issues and Fix section for more solutions.

 |Download, Update & Fix Your Windows Drivers||Intuitive iOS File Manager for iPhone, iPad, iPod Touch|